MIDL Insight Meditation

 Menu:

-Back: Meditation Skill 10: Whole-Body Breathing.
+Back: Skill 10: Sensory Stimulation → Whole-Body Breathing.

-Next: Meditation Skill 12: Access Concentration.
+Next: Skill 12: Fear of Letting Go → Access Concentration.

 With ever increasing intimacy of your awareness with the pleasurable experience of your whole-body as it breathes, your sense doors, including your body sense will fade, replaced with an overall awareness of growing blissful pleasure of born of letting go in the body and mind.